What happened to Drones? Where is the drone market heading?

 By October 31, 2017, the numbers had risen to 836,796 hobbyists (823,036 of whom were in the USA) and 106,739 professional models (105,738 of whom were in the USA).

-On January 10, 2018, the FAA announced there were over 1 Million total registrations of drones in the USA.
+On January 10, 2018, the FAA announced that over one million drones were registered in the USA.

 The 1,000,000 total registration figure includes 878,000 hobbyists, who receive one identification number for all the drones they own, and 122,000 commercial, public, and other drones, which are individually registered.